 - As 3 and 4, but using the other leg.

-- As with one, but instead or turning your palms out and pushing forwards, turn your palms out and reach up to the sky.
+- As with 1, but instead of turning your palms out and pushing forwards, turn your palms out and reach up to the sky.
 Be careful with this one, it will expose a lot of tightness in your muscles.
 5-10 seconds.

 - This is a nice one.
-Hold your elbows with your upper arm 45 degrees from your upper body.
+Hold your elbows with your upper arms 90 degrees from your body.
 As you pull your right elbow to the left with your left hand, at the same time turn your head to the right.
 Pause for a few seconds, then turn the head back and return the arms to the centre.
-Repeat other side.
+Repeat on the other side.

-- Feet together or just slightly apart and just slide your hands down your legs til they get to your feet.
+- Feet together or just slightly apart, just slide your hands down your legs til they get to your feet.
 Slow and steady, and pause at the bottom for 10-20 seconds.
 Remember to come up as slowly as you went down!

 - Arms to the sky as in move 4, but from the raised position bend forwards from the waist.
 Keep your neck straight (i.e. don’t try and look up), and keep your arms back (letting them fall in on themselves will lessen the stretch).
 Pause a few seconds come back up, then go back down 3 or 4 times before lowering the arms.